 Over the years, we have handled bench trials, jury trials, injunction hearings, restraining orders, sequestration orders, arbitrations, appellate arguments and mediations as part of advocating for our clients.
 Where necessary, we will argue in even more public forums, to local government councils, or to the public via the media.

 In a contentious situation, you want us on your side.
 If negotiations do not resolve matters adequately, and to your satisfaction, Buche & Associates, P.C. will be more than comfortable in a courtroom and pleased to argue your case to either a judge or jury.
 At Buche & Associates, P.C., we believe in the power of advocacy.
 We will take the time to understand your case, present the evidence in the most favorable light, and advocate to win your case.
-Contact litigation attorneys today.
+Contact Our San Diego litigation attorneys today.

 How the Civil Litigation Process Works